Here are five sections on health protocols, other precautions, immunizations, trekking health and altitude acclimatization-AMS.

 DO discuss your trek fitness and suitability with your doctor, especially if you are overweight or over 50!
+For lots of scary detail view the American CDC Nepal or India country info through the lens of a trekker.

 Anyone with heart, lung and blood pressure abnormalities or a continuing medical condition should have a check-up and get a medical opinion before booking a Himalayan trek.
 We suggest anyone over 50 years old get a professional checkup that includes a heart stress test.
-Many recently-retired people have made it to the top of Kala Pattar (5554m/18,222ft) so age need not be a barrier.
+Many recently-retired people have made it to the top of Kala Pattar (5554m/18,222ft) and over high passes so age need not be a barrier.
 The older you are, the more important prior fitness preparation is.

 This is no reason to avoid trekking.
 Look after your medication - wear your inhaler on a chain around your neck or keep it in a pocket.
 There is still the normal risk of a serious attack so brief your companions and trek leader on what to do.